fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmADServicePrincipal.md

 ## PARAMETERS

 ### -ApplicationId
-The unique application id for a service principal in a tenant.
+Specifies the unique application ID for a service principal in a tenant.
 Once created this property cannot be changed.
-If an application id is not specified, one will be generated.
+If an application ID is not specified, one will be generated.

 ```yaml
 Type: Guid